 A number of our current students are invited to become associate members of the centre and play an important role in contributing to the centre’s initiatives and activities.

 Professor Robert Hampson has had a long-standing involvement in contemporary innovative poetry.
 He co-edited the magazine Alembic during the 1970s and the occasional magazine purge in the 1990s.
-He co-edited the pioneering critical volume, The New British Poetries: The scope of the possible (Manchester University Press, 1993) with Peter Barry, and, more recently, Frank O'Hara Now (Liverpool University Press, 2010) with Will Montgomery and a volume of essays and reminiscences, CLASP: Late Modernist poetry in London in the 1970s (Shearsman, 2016), with ken Edwards.
-Robert is currently co-editing a volume of essays on Allen Fisher.
+He co-edited the pioneering critical volume, The New British Poetries: The scope of the possible (Manchester University Press, 1993) with Peter Barry, and, more recently, Frank O'Hara Now (Liverpool University Press, 2010) with Will Montgomery and a volume of essays and reminiscences, CLASP: Late Modernist Poetry in London in the 1970s (Shearsman, 2016), with Ken Edwards.
+Robert has recently co-edited The Allen Fisher Companion (Shearsman, 2020).
 After many years co-organising the TALKS series which Bob Perelman set up in London, he now co-organises the Contemporary Innovative Poetry Research Seminar at the IES.
 He has also co-organised various reading series including, most recently, Amid the Ruins (with Prue Chamberlain and Carrie Foulkes) at the Daniel Blau Gallery.
 He has been a judge for the English Association Poetry Competition and for the Michael Marks Awards.
-Stride published his Selected Poems 1973-1998 in 2000, and his long poem Seaport was re-published by Shearsman in 2008.
+Stride published his Selected Poems 1973-1998 in 2000, and his long poem ‘Seaport’ was re-published by Shearsman in 2008.
 More recent publications include an explanation of colours (Veer, 2010), reworked disasters (Knives forks & spoons, 2013), sonnets 4 sophie (pushtika, 2015) and liverpool (hugs &) kisses (Ship of Fools/ pushtika, 2015) with Robert Sheppard.
-The volume, reworked diasaters, was longlisted for the Forward Prize.
+The volume, reworked disasters, was longlisted for the Forward Prize.

 Dr. Will Montgomery works on contemporary poetry and poetics.
-He is the author of The Poetry of Susan Howe: History, Theology, Authority (Palgrave, 2010) and he co-edited (with Robert Hampson) Frank O’Hara Now: New Essays on the New York Poet (Liverpool UP, 2010).
+He is the author of Short Form American Poetry: The Modernist Tradition (Edinburgh, 2020), The Poetry of Susan Howe: History, Theology, Authority (Palgrave, 2010) and he co-edited (with Robert Hampson) Frank O’Hara Now: New Essays on the New York Poet (Liverpool UP, 2010).
+With Stephen Benson, he co-edited Writing the Field Recording: Sound, Word, Environment (Edinburgh, 2018).
 He has published many articles on contemporary poetry.
-He is currently working on a monograph on short form in American poetry and an edited collection on field recording and literature.
 He has a long-standing involvement, as critic and practitioner, in contemporary experimental music, field recording and sound art (http://www.selvageflame.com).

 Alison Gibb is a poet-artist and researcher.
 Her current research investigates language to create poetic outcomes through experimental explorations into the processes, methods and critical spaces of visual art, poetry and performance.
 Her publications include: a.vase , 2017, Silent Diagrams -2013, Parallel To Red In Chorus -2011 are published by The Knives, Forks and Spoons press.
 Her sound collage CD, Pomegranates In The Oak, was produced by zimZalla in 2012, and her bookwork I am knot . . .a. poster in pieces of POWER was published by ambergris press in 2015.
 Alison has an ongoing collaborative partnership with choreographer Elaine Thomas.
 Together, they have developed and performed a series of live-poetic-dance-performances at commercial venues, conferences and peer-to-peer forums.
 Projects & Performances include: Thus in the crossing at the Practice, Process & Paradox Conference, 2013 & E:POETRY 2013 & OUTPOST at Siobhan Davis Dance Forum, 2010, Village Underground, 2010 & The Roehampton Dance Festival, 2010.
 She has recently collaborated with experimental organist and composer Lauren Redhead on the improvised performance of Sightings: Instructions for scores at Encounters -Automatronic: London Nov 2016.
 Originally trained as an artist Alison’s poetic works co-exist in a variety of forms including: drawings, sound-scores, bookworks, live & video performances, instructions, texts and as poetry.
 She currently is completing her PhD at RHUL.
 Further information: http://www.alisongibb.com/